 Frederick McKinley Jones is the African American inventor who created the automatic refrigeration system for long haul trucks and railroad cars, and founded the company, Thermo King.

 Fun Fact: Frederick McKinley Jones was inducted in the 2010 Minnesota Science & Technology Hall of Fame.

-Garrett Morgan: inventor of the three-position traffic signal
+Inventor of the three-position traffic signal.

 Sitting at the stop light on your way to grab a coffee, maybe make a quick run to Target, or just cruising around to get out of the house (the new normal of remote work).

 The red, yellow, green stop light you see is more than just a traffic signal.
 It’s part of American history, part of Black history, and is one of Garrett Morgan's many inventions.

 His invention was a T-Shaped pole that had three positions for stop, go, and all-direction stop.
 Morgan’s invention received a patent in 1923, and we now see many variations of the model he created.